-Current Status: Editing
+Current Status: Writing

-Drawchilde: Book I
+Drawchilde: Book IV

-complete at 94,000 words
+complete at 250,000 words

-Demigods (working title)
+God and Science (working title)

-complete at 200,000 words
+complete at words 6,500

 I'm not totally sure how much I usually write in any given year.
 Until quite recently, I never kept track of total output.
 I'm not sure what gave me the idea, but a year ago in November I started filling in a spreadsheet with each day's word count.
 At some point this year I decided it would be neat to finish the year with a daily average of 1000 words a day.
 So here's how that ended up looking.